 The course assessed essential characteristics of contemporary scientific knowledge, medical practices, as well as deeper social structure and inequalities, policymaking, and values and ethics related to COVID-19.

 This course provided an opportunity for undergraduates at Harvard to deepen their understanding of a contemporary crisis as well as to explicate a wide range of disciplinary methods and skills.

 WATCH Full Recordings of the Course Below

 Each course lecture was recorded, captioned, and made available in the YouTube library over the course of the semester.

 Led by former Harvard Global Health Institute Director Dr. Ashish Jha, the edX course – Lessons from Ebola: Preventing the Next Pandemic illustrates the architecture of health systems at the height of the Ebola outbreak, provides clarity on the governance, structure, and capacity issues that were underscored during the crisis, and places an emphasis on where the world can stand next in preventing future pandemics.

 About the course

-The course will feature practitioners, experts, and scholars who will focus on cultivating a better understanding of the Ebola epidemic and implications for future health systems to ensure that the world is more effective in preventing the next pandemic.
+The course featured practitioners, experts, and scholars who focused on cultivating a better understanding of the Ebola epidemic and implications for future health systems to ensure that the world is more effective in preventing the next pandemic.